 The 2020 Pilot Projects Grant Program Request for Proposals was issued October 17, 2019.
-Proposals are due December 15, 2019.
+Proposals were due December 15, 2019.
 The Program is targeted to junior investigators at the Brigham.
 Clinical, translational and basic research proposals are encouraged from all medical specialties related to women’s brain health across the Brigham.
-For details, see the RFP and Coversheet.
+Awardees will be announced by the end of January.

 In February 2019, the Women’s Brain Initiative announced the following three awardees: